bol-edu/caravel-lab/README.md

 * The gate level static timing verifier is based on [OpenROAD OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA).
 * In MPW precheck, you have to update two files to pass check (1) update README.md (>25% difference) to replace original one (2) change 13'hXXXX to 13'h0000 in user_defines.v.

-All Caravel flow step outputs were written to log files.
+All Caravel user flow step outputs were written to log files.

     Setup caravel_user_project
     $ git clone -b mpw-8c https://github.com/efabless/caravel_user_project